bellerophons-pegasus/xmlTEIontheMap/README.md

 * Scale up to large documents

 ### Ideas for more
-* Allow correction of coordinates via map display
+* Allow correction of coordinates in xml via map display
+* Find an automated way to convert an XSLT to a css and behavior of CETEIcean

 ## Things used
 * Python dependencies: